mac-O-mc/misc/README.md

 # misc
-various misc things I kinda assisted in its creation
+dump of various misc things I kinda assisted in its creation